BeyondTheBoundary/hello-kuriyama-san/README.md

-hello-kuriyama-san
+Hello Kuriyama-san
 ==================

 Yah, It's just a Hello World repo.
 Nothing more.
+The name of this repo is inspired by the LN/ Anime named Beyond the Boundary.
+__ Hope I will find some things fun with GitHub __